spacesweedkid27/JavaIDE_for_Linux_Bash/README.md

 ## How to install:

+You need the jdk 17 one directory above this one \
 Either download a release and run it or compile via compile.sh

-Update:
+### Update:

--Renderer seems very complete.
+---Renderer seems very complete.

 ![](./github/gifs/demo1.gif)